pynchia/tinyurl/README.rst

 TinyURL
 A server to shorten URLs.
-Simple prj for using BDD (django-behave)
+BDD/TDD prj with Selenium & django-behave